Yodlee/yaml/README.md

-# Please refer to the corresponding branches to downlaod the latest Open API Spec
+# Please refer to the corresponding branches to download the latest Open API Spec